smart-village-solutions/smart-village-app-app/docs/AR.md

 ![](./assets/ModelUpload/ModelUpload3.png)

-- Add new Tourstopps on the tour detail page
+- Add new "Tourstopps" on the tour detail page
-- Edit the sections added for Augmented Reality in Tourstopps
+- Edit the sections added for Augmented Reality in "Tourstopps"

 ![](./assets/ModelUpload/ModelUpload4.png)
 ![](./assets/ModelUpload/ModelUpload5.png)
 ![](./assets/ModelUpload/ModelUpload6.png)
 ![](./assets/ModelUpload/ModelUpload7.png)

-- To find out what types of files you can upload, see the [next section](#materials-that-can-be-added-to-a-scene)
+- To find out what types of files (materials) you can upload, see the [next section](#materials-that-can-be-added-to-a-scene)
 - After entering all the information, press the save button

 ![](./assets/ModelUpload/ModelUpload8.png)

-**How to upload 3D Model (video)**
+### How to upload 3D model (video)

 [![](./assets/ModelUpload/thumb.png)](https://www.youtube.com/watch?v=0i_jmbDfhes)

 ## Materials that can be added to a scene